7 Artificial Neural Networks

 7.3 Validation split in deep learning

-In cito, we can directly tell the dnn function to automatically use a random subset of the data as validation data, which is validated after each epoch (each iteration of the optimization), allowing us to monitor but also to invervene in the training:
+In cito, we can directly tell the dnn function to automatically use a random subset of the data as validation data, which is validated after each epoch (each iteration of the optimization), allowing us to monitor but also to intervene in the training:

 data = airquality[complete.cases(airquality),] # DNN cannot handle NAs!